diSimplex/buildahBuilder/Readme.md

 use the YAML format).

-The **local configuration** of both the pde and the cekit commands is located in the "common" directory create by the pde ``create`` subcommand.
+The **local configuration** of both the pde and the cekit commands is located in the "commons" directory create by the pde ``create`` subcommand.
 This **local configuration** is specific to a given pde and takes precedence over any global configuraiton.
 This configuration consists of the following [YAML](https://en.wikipedia.org/wiki/YAML) files: